tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 This Dashboard page is protected by Laravel's auth middleware, so only authenticated users can access it.
 The registration process automatically authenticates us.

-## Installing Turbo
+## Turbo Laravel

-Let's install Turbo Laravel, after all this is a Turbo Bootcamp!
+Let's install Turbo Laravel, 'cause this is a Turbo Bootcamp after all!

 ```bash
 composer require tonysm/turbo-laravel
 php artisan turbo:install --alpine
 ```

-Since we're using Vite, we need to install the NPM dependencies that were added to our `package.json` file and compile the assets again.
+Since we're using Vite (for now), we need to install the NPM dependencies that were added to our `package.json` file and compile the assets again.
 If you still have the previous `npm run dev` command running, close it with `CTRL+C`, then run:

 ```bash
 npm install